- Rex Beanland on First Prize, Federation Of Canadian Artists Gallery, Vancouver

 After 3 days in Boston we rented a car and drove around Massachusetts a bit.
 The first stop we made was in Carlisle about 40 miles from Boston.
 Like many towns in New England the cemetery features prominently.
 I liked these stone walls that are everywhere.
 They made me think a lot about Robert Frost who, in his poetry, referred to them and many other sights of New England.

 This is my painting of the main intersection in Carlisle.

 It turned out that we would drive for less than an hour and then we’d stop and paint for a couple of hours.
 It was neat with Susan and I both sitting in the car and painting different scenes.

 The top image is a very typical New England house from Forge Village.

 The house on the hill was up a back alley in a town whose name I can’t remember, possible Eastham.

-This rock pile, again with the stone wall, was somewhere between Boston and Cape Cod.
+This rock pile, again with the stone wall, was somewhere near Cape Cod.

 We made a wonderful connection with some people who live on Cape Cod and we were able to spend 2 nights with them and to spend one entire day and night exploring Cape Cod.
 Fortunately, we were in the off season.
 I now understand why it is so packed with tourists in the summer.
 To describe the highway that travels the length of the Cape, as picturesque simply doesn’t do it justice.
 Beautiful houses, beautiful scenery.
 We travelled right to the northern tip of the Cape which ends in the town of Provincetown.
 It’s special geographic location possibly has lead to it’s rather special character.
 It seemed like a world unto itself.
 It also is packed in the summer season.
 It has become a predominantly gay town and I understand it can get very alternative in the summer.